Here’s something to think about.

 Instead, they have to keep an eye out for any type of dental abnormalities, including impacted teeth, cysts, and supernumeraries.
 That’s because whenever present in a patient, these issues need to be resolved before orthodontic treatment can proceed – if at all.

-ALWAYS check for and resolve any dental issue BEFORE
+ALWAYS check for and resolve any dental issue BEFORE proceeding with invisible braces.

-X-Rays help orthodontists map a teeth-straightening plan unique to your needs
+X-rays help orthodontists map a teeth-straightening plan unique to your needs

 Here’s something fun to try.